cmcknight/pheonic-site/src/blog/2020/getting-started-with-eleventy-part-3.md

 title: Blog
 article_title: First Post
 layout: post.njk
-permalink: /blog/(( article_title | slug ))/
+permalink: /blog/(( article_title | slugify ))/
 date: 2021-03-21
 ---
 {% endraw %}
 ```

 Note that the date is entered in the Year-Month-Day format.
 This is entirely for sorting purposes and any other format will likely not work.
 Unfortunately, the displayed date will be quite unattractive as it will contain all of the date and time data.

 <div class="center-image">
 <img src="/img/getting-started-with-eleventy/blog-post-date-1.png" alt="Raw Date Format" style="width: 60%;">